 In manufacturing facilities, commercial bakers learn how to operate and maintain the industrial mixing and blending equipment that is used to produce baked goods.
 They also learn how to combine ingredients and how temperature and humidity affect ingredients and the baking process.

 Some bakers learn their skills through work experience related to baking.
 For example, they may start as a baker’s assistant and progress into a full-fledged baker as they learn baking techniques.

-Bakers have the option of getting certification through the Retail Bakers of America.
-Although not required, certification can show that a baker has the skills and knowledge to work at a retail baking establishment.
+Certification is voluntary and shows that a baker has the skills and knowledge to work at a retail baking establishment.

-The Retail Bakers of America offers certification in four levels of competence, with a focus on several specialties, including baking sanitation, management, retail sales, and staff training.
+The Retail Bakers of America offers certification in four levels of competence, with a focus on several topics, including baking sanitation, management, retail sales, and staff training.
 Those who wish to become certified must satisfy a combination of education and experience requirements before taking an exam.

 The education and experience requirements vary by the level of certification desired.
 For example, a Certified Journey Baker requires no education but must have at least 1 year of work experience.
 A Certified Baker must have 4 years of work experience and 30 hours of sanitation coursework, and a Certified Master Baker must have 8 years of work experience, 30 hours of sanitation coursework, and 30 hours of professional development education.

 Detail oriented.
 Bakers must closely monitor their products in the oven to keep them from burning.
 They also should have an eye for detail because many pastries and cakes require intricate decorations.